ElMassimo/capybara-compose/docs/installation.md

 [Check this example][cucumber_integration] to see how you can get started.

-Have in mind that RSpec is a much better fit, as Gherkin is very limited.
+Have in mind that RSpec is a much better fit, as Gherkin is very limited in its expresiveness.

 That said, test helpers do provide [a nice way to share code](https://github.com/ElMassimo/capybara_test_helpers/blob/master/examples/rails_app/features/step_definitions/city_steps.rb) if you are migrating from Cucumber to RSpec.
 Check out the [migration guide] for more details.